openscript/astro-i18n/libs/astro-loader-i18n/README.md

 Sometimes to have multilingual content in a single file is more convenient.
 For example data for menus or galleries.
 This allows sharing untranslated content across locales.

 Use the `i18nContentLoader` loader to load in-file localized content.
+If you want to load a single file, you can use the `i18nFileLoader`.

 1. Create a collection:
    <details>